Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 #### Declaration

-    [Tooltip("Enable this to resync the NetworkedTime after the initial sync")] public bool EnableTimeResync
+    [Tooltip("Enable this to resync the NetworkTime after the initial sync")] public bool EnableTimeResync

 #### Field Value